Modern City Living at Harbour Central

 One of the capital’s hidden gems is the Museum of London Docklands, chronicling the history of the port.
 Set in a Georgian sugar warehouse, residents of Harbour Central can take a short walk to this respected museum and find out more about the history of E14.

-Alternatively, for art-lovers, the South Bank Centre and Tate Modern are only 20 minutes’ away via the Jubilee line from Canary Wharf.
-Both display cutting-edge exhibits and hosting various lectures and seminars.
+Alternatively, for art-lovers, the South Bank Centre and Tate Modern are only 20 minutes away via the Jubilee line from Canary Wharf.
+Both display cutting-edge exhibits and host various lectures and seminars.

 There are plenty of fun and relaxing options on offer in E14.

-From elegant cuisine in numerous sophisticated restaurants, such as Roka and Plateau, to people-watching from riverside cafes, and from cosy, traditional pubs to ultra-chic cocktail bars; life in E14 is guaranteed to offer something for everyone.
+From elegant cuisine in numerous sophisticated restaurants, such as Roka and Plateau, to quaint riverside cafes, and from cosy, traditional pubs to ultra-chic cocktail bars - life in E14 is guaranteed to offer something for everyone.

 For some respite from city life, residents of Harbour Central can visit nearby Mudchute Park & Farm – London’s largest city farm – for a chance to get back to nature.